 The internet contains a lot of information, a lot of green information.
 Mashable has a Green Toolbox that is a massive list of online resources to help you with your green living.
 This list is very extensive!

-The Carbon Diet – Track your carbon footprint every day and compare your footprint with those of your friends.
+From The Carbon Diet – Track your carbon footprint every day and compare your footprint with those of your friends.

-Hunuh – Community collaboration space where members can submit & discuss green technologies, services and processes.
+to Hunuh – Community collaboration space where members can submit & discuss green technologies, services and processes.

 This list is great!